London Theatre TicketsPlaysBeing Mr Wickham - Tickets

 Why watch Being Mr Wickham?

-• Adrian Lukis reprises his acclaimed role as Mr Wickham from the BBC’s Pride and Prejudice in this witty London play, perfect for Austen fans and newcomers alike.
+• Adrian Lukis reprises his BBC Pride and Prejudice role in this witty London play, revealing Mr Wickham’s untold story for Austen fans and newcomers alike.

 Storyline